 Recruiting youth is only half of the recruiting equation, the other side of this is recruiting adults.
-While it is not uncommon for adults to volunteer to help out when their scout signs up, that is not always the case.
+While it is not uncommon for adults to volunteer to help out when their Scout signs up, that is not always the case.
 This does not mean that they are unwilling to volunteer though.
-Often times adults are apprehensive to volunteer because they are unfamiliar with the scouting program, and think they will be overwhelmed and not be able to do a good job.
+Often times adults are apprehensive to volunteer because they are unfamiliar with the Scouting program, and think they will be overwhelmed and not be able to do a good job.
 There are several strategies you can employ to get adults to support your unit.

-The first thing to do is to have the parents or guardians of new scouts Fill out a talent survey.
-The BSA has developed a form for units to use that can be found at https://filestore.scouting.org/filestore/pdf/512- <a href="https://filestore.scouting.org/filestore/pdf/512
+The first thing to do is to have the parents or guardians of new Scouts fill out a talent survey.
+The BSA has developed a form for units to use that can be found at https://filestore.scouting.org/filestore/pdf/512-116_WB.pdf.
+This form will give you the information needed to ask the adults to take on a role that will align with their current skill set.
+This gives two advantages.
+The first is the adult will likely be more proficient in the role, and the other is they will be more likely to take on these responsibilities.

-Once you have identified the roles to ask a potential volunteer to do it is time to make the ask.
-If you want to increase your odds of success in this start off by asking for a small or even one time role, such as running a court of honor or organizing a service project.
+Once you have identified the roles to ask a potential volunteer to do, it is time to make the ask.
+If you want to increase your odds of success in this, start off by asking for a small or even one time role, such as running a court of honor or organizing a service project.
 Getting them to say yes to a small role will get them comfortable with your unit and will open up the opportunity for you to ask them to take on a larger role in the future.
 By using this incremental method, you will likely be able to increase your adult volunteer ranks.

 If your unit is reluctant to recruit new youth to your unit because there is not enough adult leadership, then you need to reconsider.
 By recruiting more youth you are also increasing your pool of adult volunteers.
 Each new youth you recruit brings with them at least one new potential adult volunteer.
-There is no better way to recruit more adults then by recruiting more youth.
+There is no better way to recruit more adults than by recruiting more youth.